 Fellow Bassmaster Elite Series angler and Classic champion Jay Yelas also prefers a long rod for fishing deep-diving crankbaits.
 He wants his to flex from handle to tip when under a load.
-He said that slower action helps bass stay hooked by keeping his line tight.
-It also launches has crankbaits farther.
+He said slower action helps bass stay hooked by keeping his line tight.
+It also launches crankbaits farther.

-Fritts said his signature rods are 92 percent fiberglass, with the balance graphite.
-That blend creates the parabolic bend that Yelas says is so important while reducing its weight, making it easier to cast all day.
+Fritts said his signature rods are 92 percent fiberglass with the balance graphite.
+That blend creates the parabolic bend that Yelas says is so important while reducing weight, making it easier to cast all day.
 But at first glance, so much fiberglass might mean less sensitivity when compared to rods with more or all graphite.
 Fritts said that’s not the reality with these rods: “Not if you use the right reel.”

 Over his more than 30-year tournament career, Fritts has seen many changes.
 One is the evolution of anti-reverse reels.
 When he first started fishing, most reels had some play.
-You could turn the handle — and spool — slightly backwards before the reel locked against the drag.
+You could turn the handle — and spool — slightly backward before the reel locked against the drag.
 He said that bit of movement helped him feel what his crankbait was doing.
 If it bumped a log, for example, he could feel the impact in the reel when the handle moved backward.

 Engineers have eliminated that movement from nearly all of today’s casting reels.
-They feature infinite anti-reverse, which allows the handle to only turn forward.
-That’s great for techniques such as flipping, when you need immediate rock-solid hook sets.
+They feature infinite anti-reverse, which allows the handle only to turn forward.
+That’s great for techniques such as flipping when you need immediate rock-solid hook sets.
 But for Fritts, the improvement stole his feel.
 Lucky for him, there is a way to get it back.

 Ask a group of bass anglers what type of line they tie to their deep-diving crankbaits, and fluorocarbon will be the most popular answer.
 And they aren’t wrong.
-It’s strong, stretches little and resists abrasions, making it at home around sunken cover such as brush piles and shell beds.
+It’s strong, stretches little, and resists abrasions, making it at home around sunken cover such as brush piles and shell beds.
 It also sinks, helping crankbaits run deeper.
 Yelas is among that group, preferring to throw his deep-diving crankbaits on 10- or 12-pound test fluorocarbon.

 Fritts acknowledges that a Palomar knot may be stronger, but he ties his deep-diving crankbaits with a uni knot, which he said is reliable and easy to tie.
 Start by threading the line through the eyelet or split ring and then creating a loop by passing the tag end over and along the main line.
-Wrap the tag around the main line and the portion of the loop that touches it five or six times before pulling it tight.
+Wrap the tag around the main line and the loop portion that touches it five or six times before pulling it tight.

 Fritts doesn’t spend much time considering the color of his line.
 He sticks with clear monofilament and green or smoke braided lines. “[Line color] doesn’t matter when winding a crankbait,” he said.
 “The fish don’t see your line.
 That bait has their attention.”

 With help from rod and reel, crankbaits need to fly well, too.
 “It still takes a long cast,” Fritts said.
-“The same person throwing the same setup can expect 3 or 4 more feet [casting distance] with the Dredger [than a comparable sized crankbait].”
+“The same person throwing the same setup can expect 3 or 4 more feet [casting distance] with the Dredger [than a comparably sized crankbait].”
 But it still takes effort on your part.
 “Go out and practice,” he said.
 “Learn to put speed and a load on your rod.”

 Color is a situational choice.
 Chartreuse with blue back crankbaits, for example, work well in lakes where bass feed on shad, especially in the Mid-Atlantic states.
 But one color choice holds true almost everywhere.
 Fritts said crankbaits featuring muted — faded — colors work better for bass made finicky by fishing pressure.
 Aggressive bass, he said, are agitated into striking by bright colors.